Sourcemap Explorer

 Deep technographic dataset

 For the domains SimilarWeb has crawled (tens of millions), SimilarTech carries a rich technology profile including historical usage, estimated spend and company-level metadata.
+The combination of 'what tech is on this site' plus 'roughly how much traffic does this site get' plus 'what industry / size / geography' is genuinely hard to assemble from individual sources, and SimilarTech does it credibly.

 Lead-list product